Includes commentary from Ken Babbs and Lee Quarnstrom

 “That’s just saying I’m the star of my movie,” Lee Quarnstrom simplified.
 “I’m the center of my universe.”
 Then he told me a story I haven’t got good notes for, but I think it was something about how there were kids in the neighborhood who came around when he was sitting there tripping and rotated around him as though he were the center of the universe, not really playing but rotating like planets.
 Something like that.
 And I may be misremembering it.

 “That’s right.
 Don’t be an extra,” I think I said.
 And that’s all it was, really, but how incredibly eloguent and accessible a metaphor for we millions raised by the movies all these decades, to think of existence itself as a film, with directors, and extras, and stars, and I’m doing my best to keep it current—only maybe now it’s stay in your own meme.

 “Did Cassady think of that one?
 I’ve always wondered.”
 Stay In Your Own Movie sounded to me like just the kind of phrase the Neal Cassady known for successfully bluffing the cops despite being high on speed and acid and who knows what else might have coined.

-Less memoir of his times before, during and after the Pranksters, When I Was a Dynamiter, is big and great and can be ordered from Amazon.
-This conversation took place sometime in the fall, I think September or early October, when Paul had just died, and before Lee Quarnstrom, and I rang off, I mentioned that whatever I wrote about our conversation, wherever it ended up, might be part of a tribute to his memory.
+Lee’s memoir of his times before, during and after the Pranksters, When I Was a Dynamiter, is big and great and can be ordered from Amazon.
+This conversation took place sometime in the fall, I think September or early October, when Paul’s death still felt fresh, and before Lee Quarnstrom, and I rang off, I mentioned that whatever I wrote about our conversation, wherever it ended up, might be part of a tribute to his memory.
 “A great man,” Lee responded.
 “No question about it.”